Joint Beamforming and Position Optimization for FIRES-NOMA Assisted Wireless Communication Systems: Abstract

 \section{Abstract}

-To address the limitations of traditional reconfigurable intelligent surfaces (RIS) in spatial control capability, this paper introduces the concept of the fluid antenna system (FAS) and proposes a fluid simultaneously transmitting and reflecting RIS (FSTAR-RIS) assisted non-orthogonal multiple access (NOMA) multi-user communication system.
-In this system, each FSTAR-RIS element is capable of flexible mobility and can dynamically adjust its position in response to environmental variations, thereby enabling simultaneous service to users in both the transmission and reflection zones.
-This significantly enhances the system’s spatial degrees of freedom (DoF) and service adaptability.
-To maximize the system’s weighted sum-rate, we formulate a non-convex optimization problem that jointly optimizes the base station beamforming, the transmission/reflection coefficients of the FSTAR-RIS, and the element positions.
+To address the limitations of conventional reconfigurable intelligent surfaces (RIS) in spatial control capability, this paper proposes a fluid integrated reflecting and emitting surface (FIRES) assisted non-orthogonal multiple access (NOMA) multi-user communication system.
+In this system, each FIRES element can continuously and flexibly adjust its position in response to environmental variations, enabling simultaneous service to users in both transmission and reflection zones.
+This significantly enhances the system's spatial degrees of freedom (DoF) and service adaptability.
+To maximize the system’s total sum rate, we formulate a non-convex optimization problem that jointly optimizes the base station beamforming, the transmission/reflection coefficients of the FIRES, and the element positions.
 An alternating optimization (AO) algorithm is developed, incorporating successive convex approximation (SCA), semi-definite relaxation (SDR), and majorization-minimization (MM) techniques.
-In particular, to address the complex channel coupling introduced by the coexistence of direct and FSTAR-RIS paths, the MM framework is employed in the element position optimization subproblem, enabling an efficient iterative solution strategy.
-Simulation results validate that the proposed system achieves up to a 27\% increase in total sum rate compared to traditional STAR-RIS systems and requires approximately 50\% fewer RIS elements to attain the same performance, highlighting its effectiveness for cost-efficient large-scale deployment.
+In particular, to address the complex channel coupling introduced by the coexistence of direct and FIRES paths, the MM framework is employed in the element position optimization subproblem, enabling an efficient iterative solution strategy.
+Simulation results validate that the proposed system achieves up to a 27\% increase in total sum rate compared to conventional STAR-RIS systems and requires approximately 50\% fewer RIS elements to attain the same performance, highlighting its effectiveness for cost-efficient large-scale deployment.